elastic/integrations/docs/developer_workflow_bug_fix_older_stack_version.md

 # Developer workflow: release a bug fix for supporting older version of the stack?

----
-**NOTE:**
-The method documented here is only valid with Package Storage v1.
----

 In some cases, when we drop the support for an older version of the stack and later on find out needing to add a bug fix to the old stack version, we have to make some manual changes to release the bug fix to users.
 For example: currently the latest AWS package version is